CO-FOUNDERS

 Formerly an internationally recognised high school Drama teacher and teacher educator, then Learning Futures Advisor at Curtin University, Kim is now the TIDES Coordinator at PCACS (Technology Innovation Design Entrepreneurship Sustainability) and his work still sees him engaged in global advisory and consultation roles in all education sectors.

-As well as maintaining a prominent role in the Learning Futures Network, he is also a founding member of the ShapingEDU community and continues as Neighbourhood Mayor for the Connect Education and the Workforce of the Future group, advisory board member to Consortium of Schools Networking Driving K-12 Innovation initiative, FutureWe, NetEDU, OneHE and other projects around the world.
+As well as maintaining a prominent role in the Learning Futures Network, he is also a founding member of the ShapingEDU community and continues as Lifelong Change Leader, advisory board member to Consortium of Schools Networking Driving K-12 Innovation initiative, FutureWe, NetEDU, OneHE and other projects around the world.

-His current research is considering the impact of educational collaborative networks on school innovation and transformation.
+His ongoing research is considering the impact of educational collaborative networks on school innovation and transformation.

 In the news: